syncfusion-content/wpf-docs/wpf/Docking/Overview.md

 **ContextMenu** - Provides built-in context menu support for tabbed controls, hide and auto hidden tabs to change the states.

-**Drag providers** - Provides support varial styles of drag providers.
+**Drag providers** - Provides support various styles of drag providers.
 The types are Border, Shadow and Content dragging.

 **Tooltip** - Provides tooltip support for all default buttons.